CosX/presentations/2024-06-12-ndc-presentation/2024-03-12-very-nice-novacare.md

 - Add smartphones as worker nodes (PostmarketOS)
 - Build NAS and connect as a volume provider

 note: A collegue of mine encouraged me to try adding phones to the mix.
 I found an awesome project called PostmarketOS.
 The project installs a fully fledged Alpine Linux distribution on the phone.
-My Galaxy S8 is not officially supported, but I've gotten some signs from the maintainers that it might be supported in recent builds...
+My Galaxy S8 is not officially supported, but I've gotten some signs from the open-sourcerers that it might be supported in recent builds...

 ---